isomerpages/ogp-sync/_for-travellers/Submitting Results for Children.md

 ---
 ### Children with Singapore-issued identification number

-If you are travelling with a child who **has a Singapore-issued identification number (i.e. NRIC/FIN)** but no Singpass account, and they are required to take a Rapid Antigen Test, please follow [this link](https://go.gov.sg/agsubmit) to open a submission form, and submit the result of their ART from there instead.
+If you are travelling with a child who **has a Singapore-issued identification number (i.e. NRIC/FIN)** but no Singpass account, and they are required to take an Antigen Rapid Test (ART), please follow [this link](https://go.gov.sg/agsubmit) to open a submission form, and submit the result of their ART from there instead.

 This form will open outside Sync, but your submission will be sent automatically to the relevant authorities.